ricacostt/100-days-of-code/log.md

 - html semantic tags.

 If you want to learn coding from scratch **check this out**: https://www.youtube.com/watch?v=mU6anWqZJcc&t=34105s It was really useful to me.

+### Day 10: September 18, 2022

+Today I spent some time reviewing everything I have learnt so far to consolidate it. 🧘‍♀️